Skip to main content

 Additionally, the mobile network's infrastructure, particularly the BSS and MSC plays a crucial role in orchestrating and managing these handovers, contributing to the overall reliability and quality of mobile communication services.

-Advantages of GSM Network Architecture
+Advantages of GSM Architecture

 GSM has undergone significant enhancements over the years, paving the way for new generations of mobile communication and adapting to various network topologies.